cambiotraining/bioinformatics-software-pipelines/materials/04-nextflow_hpc.md

     // the queue or partition we want to use queue = 'cclake'

+    // Specify MAX parameters to avoid going over the limits
+    // these values should match the resources in the chosen queue/partition resourceLimits = [
+      cpus: '56',
+      memory: '192.GB',
+      time: '36.h'
+    ]
 }

 // Limit nextflow submissions rates to a reasonable level to be kind to other users